Set an environment variable. The supplied names are marked for automatic export to the environment of subsequently

 Syntax export [-fn] [name[=word]] ...

 export -p Key -f The names refer to functions. otherwise the names refer to shell variables. word The value of the variable is set to word. -n No longer mark each name for export. -p Print a list of all the names exported in this shell.
 This is also the default action if no name is given.

 The return status is zero unless an invalid option is supplied, one of the names is not a valid shell variable name, or '-f' is supplied with a name that is not a shell function.

-Set the shell variable 'MYDEPT' equal to 'Sales' :
+Set the shell variable 'MYDEPT' equal to the string 'Sales' :

 To make the change permanent, you can export this shell variable as an environment variable: